Vavassor/Arboretum/Documentation/source/vector_math.rst

     :math:`\begin{vmatrix} a_0 a_1 \\ b_0 b_1 \end{vmatrix} = a_0 b_1 - a_1 b_0`

+    It gives the signed area of a parallelogram defined by the two vectors, or double the signed area of a triangle.

     This is equivalent to taking the magnitude of the bivector :math:`a \wedge b`, where :math:`\wedge` is the outer product.